Mathematics and Statistics

 5. International applicants whose first language is not English must submit language scores that meet or exceed international English language testing system (IELTS) band 7.0.

-6. Applicants must submit a completed application form, including three references and a one-page statement describing research interests.
+6. Applicants must submit a completed application, including three references and a one-page statement describing research interests.

 Funding